Cleaning with Vinegar

 Get Rid of Fruit Flies: Pour an undiluted solution into a bowl and set it out where the fruit flies are seen the most.
 The flies will be attracted to the scent and will come to have there last drink.

 Removing Stickers: Youre vinegar cleaner will help to remove stickers from walls, doors, and windows.
 Spray the stickers with an undiluted solution and let it sit for a few minutes.
 With a light scrub the sticker should come right off.

 As you can see, when you have something in need of cleaning, cleaning with vinegar is a great way to go.
 You can clean just about anything with the vinegar cleaner.

 One Last Vinegar Cleaning Tip:

-The acid in the vinegar can damaged some surfaces so always check before you clean something with vinegar for the first time.
+There are a few things like marble that should not be cleaned with vinegar.
+The acid in the vinegar can damaged some surfaces so, always check before you clean.
 As with any type of cleaning solution do some research and if in doubt, always test in an inconspicuous area of whatever you are about to clean.

 How To Clean Windows